 4) Make this instead of that.

-Same goes for French toast and pancakes; skip them, and make baked French toast instead.
+Same goes for French toast and pancakes.
+Skip all that stove time and make baked French toast instead.

 Here are an additional 8 Make-Ahead Brunch Ideas.